It was a week when oil prices ended higher but natural gas logged a sharp decline.

 Company Last Week Last 6 Months

-The Energy Select Sector SPDR – a popular way to track energy companies – was down 7.2% last week.
-The worst performer was oilfield services behemoth Schlumberger SLB whose stock fell 11.6%.
+The Energy Select Sector SPDR — a popular way to track energy companies — edged up 0.7% last week.
+The best performer was offshore driller Transocean RIG whose stock surged 49.3%.

-Longer-term, over six months, the sector tracker is down 39.9%.
-Offshore driller Transocean Ltd. RIG ) was the major loser during this period, experiencing a 72.4% price plunge.
+But for the longer term, over six months, the sector tracker has lost 14.8%.
+On the other end of the spectrum this time, Transocean was the major loser during the period, experiencing a 28.1% price drop.

 What’s Next in the Energy World?

-As global oil consumption gradually ticks up, market participants will be closely tracking the regular releases to watch for signs that could further validate a rebound.
-In this context, the U.S. government statistics on oil and natural gas - one of the few solid indicators that comes out regularly - and the Baker Hughes data on rig count, will be on the energy traders' radar.
+With rapidly rising new coronavirus cases around the world leading to the reimposition of lockdowns and the looming threat of another bout of oil demand weakness, market participants will be closely tracking the regular releases to watch for signs that could validate a revival.
+In this context, the U.S. government’s statistics on oil and natural gas — one of the few solid indicators that comes out regularly — will be on energy traders' radar.
+Data on rig count from energy service firm Baker Hughes, which is a pointer to trends in U.S. crude production, is also closely followed.
+Finally, the closely watched monthly reports from three key agencies (EIA, OPEC and the IEA) complete the releases this week.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report